gxf1212/notes/MD/AA-MD-FEP.md

-# PSK project
+# Protein MD and Amino Acid FEP

-somethin about amino acid modification, MD and FEP
+Somethin about amino acid modification, MD and FEP.
+Maybe running MD using Gromacs.

+> the following part is written during the PSK project

 # Stage 1: add a residue